dashpay/dash-wallet/wallet/README.recover.md

 darkcoinj protobuf format.
 This backup format was introduced in v3.47 (May 2014).
 Skip to RECOVERING FROM PROTOBUF WALLET FORMAT.

-If it prints just a hash sign (#), you got the right password and the backup file uses the old text based private key format.
+If it prints just a hash sign (`#`), you got the right password and the backup file uses the old text based private key format.
 Skip to RECOVERING FROM BASE58 KEY FORMAT.

 If it prints something else or nothing, you likely didn't get the password right.
-Passwords are case sensitive, and make sure you didn't accidently type a space character in front or after the password.
+Passwords are case sensitive, and make sure you didn't accidentally type a space character in front or after the password.

-RECOVERING FROM PROTOBUF WALLET FORMAT
+## RECOVERING FROM PROTOBUF WALLET FORMAT

 We need wallet-tool from dashj.
 First, in a working directory, let's get dashj: